S.F.K. Pierikos: The merger

 The new situation with the creation of the First National Division, changed the flow of things.
 There was no room for selfishness and similar emotions.
 The creation of a representative strong football club made out of the wonderful material of both teams it was the demand of the times.
 Thoughts of the merger have begun to mature as other federations in the provinces have followed suit because of financial and other problems.
 Of course there were reactions.
 The tough ones were scarce.
 Creating a powerful team that will represent Pieria is gaining ground.

 The decision for the joint meeting of the representatives of the two clubs is taken by the Prefect of Pieria, Konstantinos Nalbantis and the Mayor of Katerini, Vassilios Tavantzis.
 The first meeting was held in the Prefecture on Saturday, March 18, 1961, with the chairman and rapporteur of the subject, the Prefect, who stated to the representatives of Olympus and Alexander the Great:

 "From our own experience and also from the fans' disposal, regardless of their club placement, that with the current situation and the way the Football Championship is being carried out, a dynamic football organization must be created in our city, which will be morally and materially enhanced by the whole population of our city."

 There really was a mood for union.
 The decisions on the issue of the General Meetings of the two clubs were decided on Tuesday, April 11, 1961.
 The next move was the meetings of the two clubs for decisions.
 Alexander the Great's F.C.
 General Meeting took place at the "Agrotikon" cafe on I. Dragoumi Street and Olympus F.C.
 General Meeting at the "Paradise" café at Successor's Konstantine Street.
 The General Meeting of Alexander the Great was held with 90 members present, unanimously voting in favor of the merger, after an hour-long process.
 On the contrary, the General Meeting of Olympus has been quite noisy, with reactions, leavings, dissensions and departures.
 The vote was 70 in favor of the merger, 6 against and 20 withdrew.
 But, nevertheless, the merger is now a fact!
-A little earlier, on May 29, 1961, Pierikos F.C. gave its first friendly game, in which Panathinaikos scored 3-0 with two goals by Fulidis and one by Bikas.
+A little earlier, on May 29, 1961, Pierikos F.C. gave their first friendly game, in which Panathinaikos scored 3-0 with two goals by Fulidis and one by Bikas.
 The first signs are positive ...
 On June 4 of the same year, the statute is signed.